Neuromuscular

 Abnormal internal architecture.

-Type I (light) muscle fibers tend
+Type I (light) muscle fibers

-Clear regions in center of
+Clear central regions

 NADH stain